 - I don’t wear pajamas to bed, I wear jeans, and/or regular clothes to bed.

-I got in trouble a few times for doing these things.
-And a few times Vanessa asked me to sleep on the couch.
+I got in trouble a few times for doing these things and a few times I was asked to sleep on the couch.
 But little did she know I actually like sleeping on the couch.
 And the first time I was kicked out of the room I made a blanket fort in the living room… not a good idea, but it seemed funny at the time.
 Okay it’s still funny, and I would probably do it again.
 But it’s nice sleeping in the living room.
 The TV is bigger, the fridge is closer, and it reminds me of my Army days.
 I loved sleeping on top the tank, and the hood of HMMWVs.
 The warm exhaust would rock me into a coma full of vivid dreams.
 The perfect escape.
 But it got me thinking, why did I like sleeping in the living room, and why do I still like wearing jeans to bed….
 I think it’s because it reminds me of my childhood.

 I remember long trips and church services on the rez my parents would take me too.
 I always fell asleep during the loud alter calls somewhere in between pews and wood chips.
 I would feel the occasional spider or bug crawl across my arms.
 My Dad would pick me up and carry me to our blue astro van.
 I would sleep the whole way back to wherever we were staying and I would either sleep on the couch, or some other make shift bed on the floor, always in my jeans.
 I don’t ever remember having pajamas.
 I don’t even remember my parents ever wearing pajamas.
 We probably all did, but Camie is the only one I remember having them.
 She had this light blue green night gown from her birthday when she had a slumber party.
 But it makes me wonder if most Native don’t wear pajamas.